 - Be undertaking an apprenticeship or traineeship

-- be undertaking studies towards a qualification at an RTO/TAFE
+- Be undertaking studies towards a qualification at an RTO/TAFE or University

-There is no age criteria to enter the Regionals, however to be eligible to proceed to the 2018 National Championships, the National Age Ruling will apply.
+There are no age criteria to enter the Regionals, however, to be eligible to proceed to the 2020 National Championships, the National Age Ruling will apply.

 You can compete in one of seven skill clusters: